 1.1 Groundwater Development, Groundwater Banking and Conjunctive Use

-Prior opportunities for groundwater development, banking and conjunctive use were evaluated in the Draft IID Plan, and the highest priority projects within the Imperial Region that were to be carried forward for further feasibility analysis were identified (IID, 2009)^{1 2 3}.
-The groundwater banking and storage projects concepts focused on the East Mesa and Coachella opportunities.
-Presented below is the evaluation of the concepts against the criteria used to evaluate the RMS and findings based on discussion at the Projects Work Group.
+Prior opportunities for groundwater development, banking and conjunctive use were evaluated in the Draft IID Plan (IID, 2009).
+The groundwater banking and storage projects concepts would be developed further on the East Mesa and Coachella.